agentyk/SC1015_FEL1_Group2/README.md

 ### Finding out what drives a successful anime

 ## Overview
 This project involves an in-depth analysis of an anime dataset to uncover insights, explore trends and predict anime scores using machine learning models.
-This dataset contains over 25,000 anime titles with features such as Genres, Episodes, Duration, Score and more.
-The objective is to understand the factors that influence anime rating and predict scores based on various attributes.
+This dataset contains roughly 25,000 anime titles with features such as Genres, Episodes, Duration, Score and more.
+We aim to understand the factors influencing anime scores and popularity using machine learning and exploratory analysis, and to find out patterns or trends in high-scoring animes that can help creators, studios develop anime that are more likely to be successful, and help fans make better selection when choosing an anime to watch.
 ## Dataset Information
 - Source: [Anime Dataset 2023](https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset/data)
 - Size: 24,905 anime titles